 Examples of projects that could be a good fit include: demonstrations of vehicle types not currently used in New Zealand, car sharing schemes that promote the use of electric vehicles and new ways of addressing transport demands, or projects that create and promote branded tourism routes using electric vehicles.

 Projects in scope for the first funding round will encourage and support the uptake of electric vehicles on roads used by the public, and that make use of New Zealand’s renewable electricity advantage.
 This includes electric and plug-in hybrid electric cars, vans, trucks and buses and associated technologies or services.

-In the first funding round, electric bicycles (and other two and three wheelers), quadricycles, as well as the marine, rail and aviation sectors were outside the scope of the fund.
+Electric bicycles (and other two and three wheelers), quadricycles, as well as the marine, rail and aviation sectors are outside the scope of the fund.